Route 10: Vineyards, towers, and castles

 After your bodega visit, enjoy a culinary experience that has earned 3 Michelin stars by eating at restaurante Azurmendi de Eneko Atxa right next to the bodega https://azurmendi.restaurant/

-If travelling in a group, another option is Bodegas Butroi https://butroi.com/ , which offers group tours on Saturdays.
+Another great option is Bodegas Butroi https://butroi.com/ , which offers group tours.
 If you decide on visiting this bodega, we recommend you stop here after visiting Butrón Castle but before Mungia, as this is a shorter route.

-There’s nothing better after a meal than a nice walk along the Paseo Goitioltza, also in Lezama.
+There’s nothing better after a meal than a nice walk along the Paseo Goitioltza, in Lezama.

 This low-difficulty, 7.7 km trail runs through txakoli vineyards and past traditional country homes.